If you are experiencing a divorce, please utilize our Divorce Distribution Procedures guide. A pdf of the guide can be found here.

 7.5 Same-Sex Domestic Partners

 This Section 7 applies to a Participant and the Participant’s same-sex domestic partner or former same-sex domestic partner in the same manner as this Section 7 applies to a Participant and the Participant’s spouse or former spouse, except that this Section 7 does not allow the Plan to distribute a benefit to a Participant’s same-sex domestic partner or former same-sex domestic partner (or other person with respect to whom the distribution does not satisfy the requirements of Code Section 414(p)(11)) if the Participant has not attained the Normal Retirement Age or separated from employment with the employer (within the meaning of Code Section 414(b), (c), (m), and (o)) at the time of the distribution.
-For this purpose, a Participant’s same-sex domestic partner is the individual, if any, who the Oregon Family Fairness Act (which is sections 1 to 9 of 2007 Oregon Laws chapter 99) requires be treated the same as the Participant’s spouse.
+For this purpose, a Participant’s same-sex domestic partner is the individual, if any, who the Oregon Family Fairness Act (codified at ORS 106.340) requires be treated the same as the Participant’s spouse.

 Section 6: TDI QDRO Provision Excerpt